jherby2k/AudioWorks/AudioWorks/src/Extensions/AudioWorks.Extensions.Apple/Readme.md

 You should normally consume [AudioWorks.Api](https://www.nuget.org/packages/AudioWorks.Api/) in addition to this package.

+More documentation is available on [the GitHub repository](https://github.com/jherby2k/AudioWorks).

+## External Dependencies

 On Windows, this extension requires the Apple Core Audio library.
-It does not work on Linux.
+   * Go to [the iTunes download page](https://www.apple.com/itunes), ignore the recommendation to visit the Windows Store, scroll down to *Looking for other versions* and download iTunes64Setup.exe.
+   * Either install iTunes, or just extract the required libraries via [these instructions](https://github.com/nu774/makeportable).

-More documentation is available on [the GitHub repository](https://github.com/jherby2k/AudioWorks).
+This extension is not available on Linux.

 ## Main Types